Have you ever asked how to check which .NET Framework versions are installed on your…

 An Exchange Server is already up and running in the organization.
 Before installing a second Exchange Server, it’s good to go to the drawing board.
 Exchange high availability namespace design and planning is by far the most crucial task.
 Take your time, and write the topology before deploying.
-In this article, you will learn Exchange high availability namespace design and planning configuration.
+In this article, you will learn about Exchange high availability namespace design and planning configuration.

 Table of contents

 Information Exchange high availability namespace design

 Before you start, look at the install Exchange Server course and install the first Exchange Server.
 You will have a clear understanding of how to install, configure, and maintain Exchange Server.

 When installing Exchange Server on-premises, it doesn’t matter which version, this can be Exchange 2010/2013/2016/2019, the internal URLs match the fully qualified domain name (FQDN) of the Exchange Server.
 This design is by default.